October Lawn & Garden Tips

 - Sow cool-season seeds for incredible spring color.
 Try Larkspur, Lupine, Nigella, Pansies, Shirley Poppies, and Sweet Peas.

 - Freshen up container gardens.
 Choose colorful foliage plants, cool-season annuals, and late summer bloomers.
 Ornamental grasses are at their best now.
 Plant Mums, Snapdragons, Pansies, Stock and Calendula for beautiful fall color.

 - Divide and replant clumping perennials.
 Work in Dr. Earth Root Zone Starter Fertilizer when replanting.

 - Plant cool-season veggies now including onions, shallots, and garlic.
 Some veggies that can be planted now include peas and sugar snap peas.
 All lettuces and salad greens grow best at this time of year.
 All members of the Cole family including broccoli, cabbages, and cauliflower as well as root crops including beets, rutabagas, and carrots.
 Try cool-season tomatoes such as ‘Oregon Spring,’ ‘Stupice’

 - Reduce water for deciduous fruit trees, doing this allows them to go dormant.

 - Fall is for planting.
 Now is the perfect time to plant trees, shrubs, vines, perennials and cool-season annuals because as the days grow shorter and the soil cools down it feels like spring to these plants.
 They establish their roots in the soil before it becomes too cool and once our actual spring arrives they take off and grow like crazy up on top.
-Be sure to use EB Stone Sure Start fertilizer to get the roots off to a good start.
+Be sure to use Dr. Earth Root Zone Starter Fertilizer to get the roots off to a good start.